thrkll/ruv-dl/README.md

 - Download video and audio files from RUV.is from a provided URL.
 - Choose video quality.
 - Download subtitle files in .srt format.
+- Video downloads in .mp4 format, audio in .mp3 format.

 ## Requirements

-- python3
+- Python 3
 - [ffmpeg](https://ffmpeg.org/download.html)

 ## Usage

-1. Install ruv-dl
+1. Install RUV-dl.

 `git clone https://github.com/thrkll/ruv-dl.git`

-2. Run ruv-dl
+2. Run RUV-dl.

 `python ruv-dl.py`

-3. Enter a link to RUV.is content
+3. Enter a URL to RUV.is content.

-4. Select resolution and other applicable parameters
+4. Select resolution and other applicable parameters.

-5. Files will download under content name as RUV defines it
+5. Files will download under content name as RUV defines it.